qunitjs/qunit/docs/api/QUnit/test.each.md

 You can give each item in your data set a custom name, by wrapping the data in an object instead of an array.
 The object key becomes the test case name.

-For example, you can self-document each item to more cleary convey what aspect or behavior you want to cover with that test.
+For example, you can self-document each item to more clearly convey what aspect or behavior you want to cover with that test.

 ```js
 function square (x) {